Subrahmanyan Chandrasekhar: Early life and education

-Chandrasekhar was born in Lahore on 19 October 1910 of the British Raj (present-day at Pakistan) into a Tamil family, to Sita Balakrishnan (1891–1931) and Chandrasekhara Subrahmanya Ayyar (1885–1960) who was stationed in Lahore as Deputy Auditor General of the Northwestern Railways at the time of Chandrasekhar's birth.
+Chandrasekhar was born in Lahore on 19 October 1910 of the British Raj (present-day Pakistan) into a Tamil Brahmin family, to Sita Balakrishnan and C. Subrahmanya Ayyar, who was stationed in Lahore as Deputy Auditor General of the Northwestern Railways at the time of Chandrasekhar's birth.
 Chandra, as Chandrasekhar was known, had two elder sisters, Rajalakshmi and Balaparvathi, three younger brothers, Vishwanathan, Balakrishnan, and Ramanathan, and four younger sisters, Sarada, Vidya, Savitri, and Sundari.
-His paternal uncle was the Indian physicist and Nobel laureate Chandrasekhara Venkata Raman.
+His paternal uncle was the Indian physicist and Nobel laureate C. V. Raman.
 His mother was devoted to intellectual pursuits, had translated Henrik Ibsen's A Doll's House into Tamil and is credited with arousing Chandra's intellectual curiosity at an early age.
 The family moved from Lahore to Allahabad in 1916, and finally settled in Madras in 1918.

 Chandrasekhar was tutored at home until the age of 12.
 In middle school his father taught him mathematics and physics and his mother taught him Tamil.
-He later attended the Hindu High School, Triplicane, Madras during the years 1922–25.
-Subsequently, he studied at Presidency College, Madras (affiliated to the University of Madras) from 1925 to 1930, writing his first paper, "The Compton Scattering and the New Statistics", in 1929 after being inspired by a lecture by Arnold Sommerfeld.
+He attended the Hindu High School, Triplicane, Madras in 1922–25.
+From 1925 to 1930, he studied at Presidency College, Madras (affiliated to the University of Madras), writing his first paper, "The Compton Scattering and the New Statistics", in 1929 after being inspired by a lecture by Arnold Sommerfeld.
 He obtained his bachelor's degree, BSc (Hon.), in physics, in June 1930.
-In July 1930, Chandrasekhar was awarded a Government of India scholarship to pursue graduate studies at the University of Cambridge, where he was admitted to Trinity College, secured by R. H. Fowler with whom he communicated his first paper.
+In July 1930, Chandrasekhar was awarded a Government of India scholarship to pursue graduate studies at the University of Cambridge, where he was admitted to Trinity College.
+The scholarship was secured by Ralph H. Fowler, to whom Chandrasekhar had sent his first paper.
 During his travels to England, Chandrasekhar spent his time working out the statistical mechanics of the degenerate electron gas in white dwarf stars, providing relativistic corrections to Fowler's previous work (see Legacy below).